isomerpages/jointpoly-polyforum/_about/Chairman's Message.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Dear Student Participants, Staff Facilitators, Organisers, and Partners,</p>
-<p></p>
 <p><strong>Welcome to the Polytechnic Forum 2024, themed “Total Defence”!<br></strong>
 </p>
-<p>As the Organising Chairman, I am deeply honoured to extend my warmest
+<p>As the Organising Chairman, I’m excited to extend a warm welcome to all
-greetings to each of you.
-This forum represents a significant opportunity for us to come together and explore a theme that is vital to our collective future.</p>
+participants, facilitators, organisers, and partners.
+This year’s theme focuses on the importance of security and resilience, addressing not only physical protection but also the strengthening of our society, economy, and institutions.</p>
 </td>
 </tr>
 </tbody>
 </table>
-<p>This year’s theme encapsulates a broad and inclusive approach to security
-and resilience, emphasizing both physical protection and the strengthening of our society, economy, and institutions.
-Our goal is to delve into these aspects, generate deeper discussions, and inspire participants to be change agents who contribute to a more secure and cohesive future.</p>
+<p>To the student participants: I encourage you to dive into the discussions,
+challenge assumptions, and collaborate with your peers and mentors.
+This is your platform to explore and contribute to meaningful conversations around “Total Defence.”</p>
 <p></p>
-<p>To our student participants: Your curiosity, creativity, and energy are
+<p>To our facilitators: I deeply appreciate your expertise and guidance,
-the driving forces behind this forum.
-We encourage you to engage wholeheartedly with the sessions and workshops, challenge assumptions, and collaborate with your peers and mentors.
-This is your platform to explore, question, and contribute to meaningful discussions on “Total Defence”.</p>
+which are essential to creating a supportive and engaging environment for the students.y</p>
 <p></p>
-<p>To our dedicated staff facilitators: Your expertise and guidance are integral
-to the success of this forum.
-Your commitment to fostering a dynamic and supportive environment for our students is greatly appreciated.
-We value your role in shaping the conversations and ensuring that the outcomes of this forum are both impactful and actionable.</p>
+<p>To the organisers: Your dedication and attention to detail have been invaluable
+in making this event possible.
+Thank you for all your hard work.</p>
 <p></p>
-<p>To our hardworking organisers: Your tireless efforts and attention to
+<p>To our partners: Your support and collaboration are crucial, and I’m grateful
-detail have made this event possible.
-Your dedication in planning and executing every aspect of this forum has not gone unnoticed.
-Thank you for your commitment and for bringing this vision to life.</p>
+for the resources and expertise you bring to the forum.</p>
 <p></p>
-<p>To our esteemed partners: Your support and collaboration are crucial to
-the success of this forum.
-We are grateful for your partnership and for the resources and expertise you bring to the table.
-Together, we can achieve great things and make a lasting impact.</p>
-<p></p>
-<p>As you explore the program and engage in the activities, I encourage each
-of you to take full advantage of this opportunity.
-Share your insights, participate actively, and collaborate openly.
-Let us work together to deepen our understanding of “Total Defence” and develop action plans that will drive positive change.</p>
-<p></p>
-<p>Thank you for being a part of this important event.
-Your participation
+<p>As we embark on this journey together, I encourage you all to actively
-is vital to our collective success, and I look forward to the impactful discussions and innovative solutions that will emerge from this forum.</p>
+share your insights and collaborate to develop actionable plans for a more secure and cohesive future.
+I’m looking forward to the innovative ideas and impactful discussions that will emerge.</p>
 <p></p>
 <p>Wishing you a productive and inspiring experience at the Polytechnic Forum
 2024!</p>